2020-2021 Meeting Schedule:

 What?
 A conference which explores all things reading with keynote speakers, workshops, and opportunities to meet children's book authors

 Where?
-In downtown Winston-Salem at the Benton Convention Center
+TBD but hopefully in downtown Winston-Salem at the Benton Convention Center

 Mark your calendars!
 This is a wonderful professional development opportunity that's right in our own city!

-For more information and to register to attend, please click link here: www.ncreading.org/
+For more information and to register to attend (available in a few months), please click link here: www.ncreading.org/

 Young Authors Project

-Young Authors (and those who are Young at Heart) are encouraged to write about the power and impact that words have in our lives.
+Young Authors (and those who are Young at Heart) are encouraged to write about the ways we can let our lights shine--a particularly appropriate topic in a year that has been full of challenges!
 Authors may write prose or poetry, fiction or nonfiction.

 Submissions are accepted from FCRA members and their students.
 These will be judged by our council, and a limited number of submissions will be sent for state judging.
-Those winning the state competition will be honored at a ceremony on Saturday, March 21, 2020 in Winston-Salem and will receive a bound copy with the writing of state winners.
+Those winning the state competition will be honored at a ceremony hopefully in March 2021 in Winston-Salem and will receive a bound copy with the writing of state winners.
 Local council winners will be honored at a reception hosted by FCRA.

-For more ideas and guidelines, check out the NCRA information page: 2019-2020 Young Authors Project--The Magical Power of Words
+For more ideas and guidelines, check out the NCRA information page: 2020-2021 Young Authors Project--Let Your Light Shine

 Local Community Project - Book Collection for Ronald McDonald House